invidian/secure-and-reproducible-arch-linux/README.md

 ## Assumptions

-This section describes possible attack scenarios against the data which this guide tries to protect.
+This section describes used security measures in designed setup and possible attack scenarios against the data which this guide tries to protect.

+Each of the protected resource is broken down into "regular" authentication method, special authentication method (if applicable) and possible attack vectors.

 ### Security of your Daily Password Manager

-While assessing the security of your Daily Password Manager, we must consider 2 distinct circumstances.
-The first one is how you usually access your password manager.
-The second one is how attacker can get access to it.

 #### Regular authentication methods for Daily Password Manager